Quantum Self-Attention Neural Networks for Text Classification: Introduction

 \section{Introduction}

 \textit{Quantum computing} is a promising paradigm \cite{preskill2021quantum} for fast computations that can provide substantial advantages in solving valuable problems \cite{harrow2017quantum,Childs2010,Montanaro2016,Childs2018a,Biamonte2017}.
-With major academic and industry efforts on developing quantum algorithms and quantum hardware, it has led to an increasing number of powerful applications in areas including optimization~\cite{Brandao2017}, cryptography~\cite{Xu2020}, chemistry~\cite{McArdle2018a,Cao2018b}, and machine learning~\cite{Biamonte2017,Rebentrost2014,Huang2020a,Schuld2021}.
+With major academic and industry efforts on developing quantum algorithms and quantum hardware, it has led to an increasing number of powerful applications in areas including optimization~\cite{Brandao2017}, cryptography~\cite{Xu2020}, chemistry~\cite{McArdle2018a,Cao2018b}, and machine learning~\cite{Biamonte2017,Rebentrost2014,huang2021power,Schuld2021}.

 Quantum devices available currently known as the \textit{noisy intermediate-scale quantum} (NISQ) devices \cite{Preskill2018} have up to a few hundred physical qubits.
 They are affected by coherent and incoherent noise, making the practical implementation of many advantageous quantum algorithms less feasible.
 But such devices with 50-100 qubits already allow one to achieve quantum advantage against the most powerful classical supercomputers on certain carefully designed tasks \cite{arute2019quantum,zhong2020quantum}.
-To explore practical applications with near-term quantum devices, plenty of NISQ algorithms \cite{bharti2021noisy,Cerezo2020,Endo2020} appear to be the best hope for obtaining quantum advantage in fields such as quantum chemistry \cite{Peruzzo2014}, optimization \cite{Farhi2014}, and machine learning \cite{Havlicek2019,Schuld2018,Mitarai2018}.
+To explore practical applications with near-term quantum devices, plenty of NISQ algorithms \cite{bharti2021noisy,Cerezo2020,Endo2020} appear to be the best hope for obtaining quantum advantage in fields such as quantum chemistry \cite{Peruzzo2014}, optimization \cite{Farhi2014}, and machine learning \cite{Havlicek2019,Schuld2018,Mitarai2018,yang2022bert,qi2022classical,yang2023quantum}.
 In particular, those algorithms dealing with machine learning problems, by employing \textit{parameterized quantum circuits} (PQCs) \cite{Benedetti2019} (also called \textit{quantum neural networks} (QNNs) \cite{Farhi2018}), show great potential in the field of \textit{quantum machine learning} (QML).
+See \cite{Yu2022_power,Caro2021,Li2022,Du2022,Jerbi2021,Yu2022,Huang2020a,Wang2020c,Zhao2021,Tian2023,Wang2023_ham,Abbas2021} for some recent progresses on the theory and applications of quantum neural networks in many directions.
 However, in \textit{artificial intelligence} (AI), the study of QML in the NISQ era is still in its infancy.
 Thus it is desirable to explore more QML algorithms exploiting the power that lies within the NISQ devices.

 \textit{Natural language processing} (NLP) is a key subfield of AI that aims to give machines the ability to understand human language.
 Common NLP tasks include speech recognition, machine translation, text classification, etc., many of which have greatly facilitated our life.
 Due to human language's high complexity and flexibility, NLP tasks are generally challenging to implement.
 Thus, it is natural to think about whether and how quantum computing can enhance machines' performance on NLP.
 Some works focus on quantum-inspired language models \cite{Sordoni2013,Zhang2016b,Zhang2019d,basile2017towards} with borrowed ideas from quantum mechanics.
 Another approach, known as \textit{quantum natural language processing} (QNLP), seeks to develop quantum-native NLP models that can be implemented on quantum devices \cite{zeng2016quantum,meichanetzidis2020quantum,wiebe2019quantum,chen2020quantum}.
 Most of these QNLP proposals, though at the frontier, lack scalability as they are based on syntactic analysis, which is a preprocessing task requiring significant effort, especially for large data sets.
 Furthermore, these syntax-based methods employ different PQCs for sentences with different syntactical structures and thus are not flexible enough to process the innumerable complex expressions possible in human language.